vberkaltun/mbedCore/readme.md

 ### Extracting The 'mbed-os.zip' File

 If you have used the **Hukseflux Terminal Server** for the installation, you will find out a **`mbed-os.zip`** file in the root path of the project.
-This ZIP file includes all MbedOS related libraries and configurations.

-After the installation of the project files to your machine, you may have to extract this folder to the same path with the **`mbed-os`** name.
-After that, you can easily delete the **`mbed-os.zip`** file from the root path of the project.
+This ZIP file includes all MbedOS related libraries and configurations that you need.
+After the installation, you may have to extract this folder to the root path of your project folder with the **`mbed-os`** name.
+Then, you can easily delete the **`mbed-os.zip`** file from the root path of the project.

 ## Resources